guoqincode/Train_SD_VAE/README.md

-Currently, the community does not have a good script for finetune sd vae, so we provide our script for training vae.
+Currently, the community does not have a good script for finetune SD's VAE, so we provide our script for training VAE. 🤗
-🤗